MicrosoftDocs/connected-spaces/articles/mobile-app-requirements.md

 To use the mobile app, you also need to have the **Connected Store Admin** user role.
 For more information, see [Give permissions to users](admin-user-accounts.md).

 > [!NOTE]
-> You can’t use the mobile app on an iPad or Android devices at this time.
+> You can’t use the mobile app on an iPad or on Android devices at this time.

 ## What's next?